MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unity-plugin-quickstart.md

 - A [PlayFab developer account](https://developer.playfab.com/en-us/sign-up).
 - An installed copy of the Unity Editor.
 To install Unity for personal use via Unity Hub, or Unity+ for professional use, see [Download Unity](https://unity3d.com/get-unity/download).
 Check on Unity support in documentation of your specific platform if needed.
 The minimum supported Unity version is Unity 2017 LTS.
-- A Unity Project which can be any of the following:
+- A Unity Project, which can be any of the following options:

   - A brand new project: For more information, see [Starting Unity for the first time](/gaming/playfab/sdks/unity3d/quickstart).
   - A guided tutorial project.
 For more information, see [Getting Started with Unity](https://learn.unity.com/).